 What Documents Are Required?

-It is important that you have all your documents in order prior to making the application.
+It is important that you have all your documents in order prior to make the application.
 This includes both your own and your Thai wife’s passport, your wife’s Thai ID card, a copy of the Tabian Baan, your Marriage Certificate, a hand-drawn map of where you live, a copy of any rental agreement of proof of owning a property and your Thai bank.

 If you were married in the UK you will need to take your original marriage certificate to the British Embassy in Bangkok for it to be verified as genuine.
 After this process has been completed, you will need to go to the Ministry of Foreign Affairs in Bangkok to get it verified again which will then allow you to get the marriage registered at the local Amphur.
 Once the marriage has been registered in Thailand, you will be able to apply for your Thai Retirement Visa in the normal manner.